 But wait a minute.
 What was that about a trumpet?

 “Yahweh spoke to Moses, saying, ‘Speak to the children of Israel, saying: In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
 You shall do no customary work on it; and you shall offer an offering made by fire to Yahweh.’”
 (Leviticus 23:23-25, cf. Numbers 29:1-6) There wasn’t much to this feast, comparatively speaking.
-It was a special Sabbath (as usual, proclaiming that “you can’t work for it”) marked by the blowing of the shofar—a ram’s-horn “trumpet” symbolic of Abraham’s sacrifice of Isaac (whereas cow’s horns were reminiscent of Aaron’s golden calf debacle).
+It was a designated Sabbath (as usual, proclaiming that “you can’t work for it”) marked by the blowing of the shofar—a ram’s-horn “trumpet” symbolic of Abraham’s sacrifice of Isaac (whereas cow’s horns were reminiscent of Aaron’s golden calf debacle).

 Nehemiah pointed out that the Feast of Trumpets was to be a day of rejoicing: On the first day of the seventh month, he told the returning exiles of Babylon, “‘This day is holy to Yahweh your God; do not mourn or weep.’
 For all the people wept as they heard the words of the Law.”
 Yes, you would tend to do that when first confronted with the fact that you’d totally screwed up the Instructions of God—and didn’t even realize it.
 “Then he said to them, ‘Go your way.
 Eat the fat and drink sweet wine and send portions to anyone who has nothing ready, for this day is holy to our Lord.
 And do not be grieved, for the joy of Yahweh is your strength.’”
 (Nehemiah 8:9-10) Note that the “fat” was the portion of the sacrifice reserved exclusively for Yahweh—an indication that as of the Feast of Trumpets, we’ll be eating at His table!
 Wine is indicative of the blood of Christ, shed for our sins.
 It will only be “sweet” when we drink it anew with Him in His Father’s house (see Matthew 26:29).
 And we are admonished to “send portions to anyone who has nothing ready.”
 I take that to mean that we of the church of Philadelphia (those who will experience the rapture) must leave evidence behind for the potential participants of the Laodicean awakening—those who will come to faith in Christ too late to avoid the “trial that is to come upon the whole earth.”
 They will remember what we said, did, and wrote.
 Don’t clutter the message with non-essential issues: preach Christ, and Him crucified.